 LIONAL'S WORLD CLASS PROVEN GENETICS There is always one great son out of each great herdsire that not only carries on the great genetics of his father, but improves upon those genetics.
 LIONAL is the chosen one.
 LIONAL has demonstrated the powerful prototype of himself through his offspring.
 LIONAL was the most sought after herdsire in Canada.
 Farms kept rebreeding to LIONAL year after year, because it was the way to develop champion after champion after champion.
 LIONAL has had a tremendous influence on the Canadian herd.
 The Canadians wrote about LIONAL, "LIONAL is well known for his beneficial genetics and gives his crias exceptional conformation, solid bone,density and uniformity in fleece.
 LIONAL'S fiber starts at the top of his head and ends at his toes. " LIONAL has sired numerous champions in the Canadian show circuit including the 2002 Farm Fair International Supreme Champion and the 2002 Alpacafest Grand Champion Male, Grand Champion Female, and S

 Layla is a gorgous girl with fine, dense fiber.
 It is one of my favorite to hand spin because of its soft, buttery feel.
 Layla is top shelf all the way.
 Her sire is NGG Lionel, one of Bueno's best sons.
-Lionel now has limited breeding and is stud fee is $7,500!
+Lionel now has limited breeding.
 Her mother is a two time Canadan Grand Champion.
 Layla herself has never been shown, however we know that she would have done well.

 Layla has produced color in the past when bred to white, a beautiful fawn girl out of Peruvian Ivano and we expect for her to consistently through color when bred to fawn or better